metabase/metabase/docs/questions/sharing/public-links.md

 ## Create a public link for a dashboard

-To share a dashboard via a public link, Admins can click on the **Sharing** button in the top right menu.
+To share a dashboard via a public link, admins can click on the **Sharing** button in the top right menu.

 ![Sharing a dashboard](../images/dashboard-sharing.png)